apache/yunikorn-site/docs/user_guide/placement_rules.md

 * parent
 * filter

-Example: place an application based on the kubernetes `namespace` which gets sets automatically in the application when submitted:
+Example: place an application based on the kubernetes `namespace` which gets set automatically in the application when submitted:
 ```yaml
 placementrules:
   - name: tag